-It is anticipated that up to \$4 million will be available from DOE/OBER for new basic research awards during FY 2003, contingent upon the availability of funds.
-Multiple year funding of grant awards is expected, and is also contingent upon the availability of appropriated funds, progress of the research, and continuing program need.
-Up to ten 3-year Glue Grants may be awarded, each averaging \$60,000 total costs per year.
-Up to \$0.5M will be available from NASA for joint funding of new research in Fiscal Year 2003, also contingent upon the availability of funds.
+It is anticipated that \$2 million will be available from DOE/OBER for new basic research awards during FY 2005, contingent upon the availability of funds.
+Multi-year funding of grant awards is expected, and is also contingent upon the availability of appropriated funds, progress of the research, and continuing program need.
+Additional funds of up to \$0.5M will be available from NASA for joint funding of new research in Fiscal Year 2005, also contingent upon the availability of funds.
 Funds will be available from DOE to assist in the collaborative use of certain microbeam irradiators.
-NASA provides beam time at the Brookhaven AGS and the Loma Linda proton accelerator; investigators will not be required to pay for the beam time.
+NASA provides beam time at the NSRL and the Loma Linda proton accelerator; investigators will not be required to pay for the beam time.
 It is expected that most awards will be from 1 to 3 years and will range from \$100,000 to \$500,000 per year (total costs).
+Glue grant awards should range between \$75,000 and \$110,000 per year, and run from 1 to 3 years.